Everolimus (Generic Name)

 - Skin wound that will not heal

-- Sores, rash, reddened areas, or itchiness that is unrelieved by prescribed medication
+- Sores, rash, reddened areas, or itching of the skin that is not relieved by prescribed medicines

 - Swelling in the legs, ankles or feet

-- Let that is swollen, red, warm, and/or painful
+- Arm or leg that is swollen, red, warm, and/or painful

-- Pain, nausea, vomiting, diarrhea, and constipation that is not releived by prescribed medication
+- Pain, nausea, throwing up, loose bowel movements, or constipation that is not relieved by prescribed medicines

-- Persistent loss of appetite or fast weight loss (such as 5 pounds in 1 week)
+- Lasting loss of appetite or fast weight loss (such as 5 pounds in 1 week)

-- Extreme fatigue or weakness that interferes with daily activities.
+- Extreme tiredness or weakness that interferes with daily activities.